briancappello/flask-unchained/README.md

 ## Contributing

 Contributions are more than welcome!
-This is a big project with a lot of different kinds of things that need doing.
+This is a big project with a lot of different things that need doing.
 If you've got an idea, open an issue or a PR and let's chat.

 ## License